 Install Your Ariens Mower Blades

-- Install blades and tighten with the bolts and washers.
+- Install blades and tighten them with bolts and washers.

 How to Sharpen Your Ariens Blade DIY